Promptpay

 Notes

-Onboarding and access fee Refer to your ecommpay key account manager
+Onboarding and access fee refer to your ecommpay account manager; more information is available in ecommpay shop

 Interaction diagram

-Payment processing by using the Promptpay payment method requires merchant's web service, one of ecommpay interfaces, and the ecommpay payment platform, as well as provider technical facilities.
+Payment processing by using the Promptpay method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of the provider service.

 Operations support